PradaShades/ArmouryCrate-AIO-RGB/README.md

 ---

 This `.bat` file gives you control over ArmouryCrate services, allowing you to switch between default RGB and the ArmouryCrate controlled settings.

+I hope this helps someone who had the same problem as me.